maratai/craftery/fiber_arts/fiber_art_suppliers.md

 - [Feral Scene](https://feralscene.com/) - US-based supplier, semi-local to me (they're in Texas, I'm in Louisiana).
 Their art batts for spinning are great.
 Also carries [Spinolution](https://www.spinolution.com/) spinning wheels and accessories.
 (I have a Mach III.)
 - [Fiber Artist Supply Co.](https://www.fiberartistsupply.com/) - US-based.
 More affordable tools beautifully and thoughtfully made.
 I have the yarn swift and cone holder.
 - [Gargoylelover (Etsy)](https://www.etsy.com/shop/gargoylelover) - US-based.
 Incredibly beautiful art batts, also semi-local to me (they're in Texas).
 - [Handywoman](https://www.handywomanshop.com/) - US-based.
 Gorgeous handmade weaving tools, including looms, shuttles, and more.
+The shuttles are to die for, and she has some terrific ultra-slim ones.
 If you're an embroiderer or sewist, check out the wooden embroidery cards too!
 - [IxChel](https://ixchel.com.au/) - Australia-based.
 Spinning fibers (*amazing* fiber preparation - the wallaby batts are almost better than CENSORED to spin), plus yarns and tools.
 - [Level Wind Spinners](https://myautowinder.com/) - Makes the terrific LWS autowinder for the Pocket Wheel, among others.
 - [The Miller Girls Yarn](https://themillergirlsyarn.com/) - US-based.
 Terrific wholesaler with broad and unusual offerings.